Foliated manifolds, algebraic K-theory, and a secondary invariant: Basic notions

 } \end{ex}

-\section{Transgression}
+\subsection{Transgression}

-We introduce the transgression of characteristic forms and discuss its basic properties.
-In the case of foliations we discuss the consequences of the fact that the connections extend a fixed flat partial connection.
+We introduce the transgression (see \cite[Sec.
+1.5]{MR2273508}) of characteristic forms and discuss its basic properties.
+In the case of foliations we discuss the consequences of the fact that the connections extend a fixed flat partial connection (see e.g. \cite[Sec.
+4]{karoubi43}).
+In this section we also introduce the notion of a stable framing and the conventions for the associated trivial connection.